markpwns1/jammy/README.md

 - `npm install`

 ## Usage
-On windows, you can run `jammy.bat` (or just `jammy`), and on Linux you can run `jammy.sh`.
-Regardless, you should be able to run `node jammy.js`.
-There are two main "modes" in which the Jammy compiler operates.
+On Windows, you can run `jammy.bat` (or just `jammy`).
+Regardless of your operating system, you should be able to run `node jammy.js`.
+There are three main "modes" in which the Jammy compiler operates.

 ### Program mode
 Run `jammy program <src dir> <out dir> [-e <entry file>]` to compile an entire directory.
 You can then run this file by running the entry file in lua.
 For example: